 Act in an advisory capacity to the Board of Directors to ensure that the vision and mission of the MHMA are met and remain in accordance with Islamic principles and goals as described herein and to resolve issues referred to it by the Board of Directors.
 Such resolutions shall be binding.
 The Board of Trustees shall not involve itself in day-to-day affairs of the MHMA and the functioning of the Board of Directors.

 Construction, major renovations, fundraising and management of funds related to such activities.
-7. Creation, management and distribution of the endowment account in consultation with BOD President.
+7. Creation, management, and distribution of the endowment account in consultation with BOD President.

 The Board of Directors will present a list of one or more candidates for the position of Imam as required to the Board of Trustees.
 The candidate would be confirmed upon approval by the Board of Trustees.
 The Board of Trustees will also be responsible for maintaining a list of Islamic Scholars, who are accepted and well known to the Muslim community in North America, and whose opinion on religious matters will be sought from time to time and on an as-needed basis.
 The Board of Trustees will have final decision authority on religious matters after consulting with the Religious Committee, Board of Directors and Islamic scholars.